 How many times have you done 40 hours international travel with kids?
 I do it every summer, often on my own!
 Can I make traveling with kids even more exciting?
 Oh, yes.
-My eldest son has special needs and a lot of self-regulation issues, so trips are fun.
+My eldest son has special needs and a lot of self-regulation issues, so I know how fun flying with kids can get.
 By now you may be thinking I´m superwoman.
 I´m not (don´t tell my husband!).

 Traveling with children can get messy.
 If you are also positively sure that, at some point during the trip, there will be an emotional outburst or a meltdown, the fun is guaranteed.
 But for us, who miss our overseas family, “not traveling” is not an option.

 So my intention when I started typing this post today was to prepare my own “Traveling with Kids Survival Guide”.
 For whom are these tips and ideas?
-Anybody traveling with kids.
-My tips are skewed towards plane trips, but lots of them are equally useful if you are planning long road trips with kids.
+Anybody traveling with kids, and more specifically for those of you flying with kids.
+But although my tips are skewed towards plane trips, lots of the tips Im sharing are equally useful if you are planning long road trips with kids.

 I´m also my children´s mother, so I could never write a guide that does not specifically address the issues of traveling with kids with special needs.